Creating and Running a Zend Framework (Laminas) Project in ServBay

 24

-.Add Controller Method (IndexController.php)
+Controller Method (IndexController.php)

-:php<?php declare(strict_types=1); namespace Application\Controller; use Laminas\Mvc\Controller\AbstractActionController; use Laminas\View\Model\ViewModel; // ... other use statements use Laminas\Cache\StorageFactory; use Laminas\Cache\Storage\StorageInterface; class IndexController extends AbstractActionController { // ... constructor and existing action methods /** * Action to demonstrate Redis usage. */ public function redisAction() { // Create Redis cache storage instance // ServBay's Redis runs at 127.0.0.1:6379 by default $cache = StorageFactory::factory([ 'adapter' => [ 'name' => 'redis', 'options' => [ 'server' => [ 'host' => '127.0.0.1', 'port' => 6379, // 'database' => 0, // Redis DB index // 'password' => null, // Set password if needed ], 'ttl' => 300, // Cache TTL: 300 seconds ], ], 'plugins' => [ 'serializer', 'exception_handler' => ['throw_exceptions' => false], ], ]); $cacheKey = 'my_redis_data'; $cachedData = $cache->getItem($cacheKey, $success); // Try to get from cache if (!$success) { // Cache miss $cachedData = 'Hello Redis!
+method:php<?php declare(strict_types=1); namespace Application\Controller; use Laminas\Mvc\Controller\AbstractActionController; use Laminas\View\Model\ViewModel; // ... other use statements use Laminas\Cache\StorageFactory; // Add if not present use Laminas\Cache\Storage\StorageInterface; // Add if not present class IndexController extends AbstractActionController { // ... constructor and existing action methods /** * Action to demonstrate Redis usage. */ public function redisAction() { // Create Redis cache storage // ServBay's Redis defaults to 127.0.0.1:6379 $cache = StorageFactory::factory([ 'adapter' => [ 'name' => 'redis', 'options' => [ 'server' => [ 'host' => '127.0.0.1', 'port' => 6379, // 'database' => 0, // Redis database index // 'password' => null, // Use if required ], 'ttl' => 300, // Cache lifetime 300 seconds ], ], 'plugins' => [ // Common cache plugins 'serializer', 'exception_handler' => ['throw_exceptions' => false], ], ]); $cacheKey = 'my_redis_data'; $cachedData = $cache->getItem($cacheKey, $success); // Try retrieving from cache if (!$success) { // Cache miss $cachedData = 'Hello Redis!
 (Data from source, cached at ' . date('Y-m-d H:i:s') . ')'; $cache->setItem($cacheKey, $cachedData); // Store in cache $cachedData .= ' - CACHE MISS'; } else { // Cache hit $cachedData .= ' - CACHE HIT'; } return new ViewModel([ 'message' => $cachedData, ]); } }

 1